-Maria Sampen, Professor of Violin at the University of Puget Sound in Tacoma, WA, enjoys a vibrant career as concerto soloist, recitalist, chamber musician and teacher.
+Maria Sampen, Professor of Violin at University of Puget Sound, enjoys a vibrant career as concerto soloist, recitalist, chamber musician and teacher.
 Equally at home with repertoire ranging from classical to avant-garde to popular styles, Dr. Sampen has delighted audiences with her eclectic programs, her passionate performance style and her highly expressive playing.
 She has performed in Europe, Asia, Canada and all over the United States.

 Dr. Sampen teaches a talented studio of violinists at the University of Puget Sound.
-She also coaches chamber music, directs the New Music Ensemble and chairs the string department.
+She also coaches chamber music, teaches String Pedagogy and Aural Skills and chairs the string department.
 She has twice received the University of Puget Sound’s Thomas A. Davis Teaching Award for excellence in teaching.
 Her students are frequent winners of local concerto competitions and have also won top awards at the Music Teacher National Association Competition, the Tacoma Philharmonic Solo Competition, and the American String Teacher Washington State Competition.
-Dr. Sampen has also served on the faculties of the Brevard Music Festival in North Carolina and the Icicle Creek Chamber Music Institute in Washington.
+Dr. Sampen has also served on the faculties of the Brevard Music Festival in North Carolina, the Interlochen Center for the Arts and the Icicle Creek Chamber Music Institute in Washington.

 Dr. Sampen is a graduate of the University of Michigan and Rice University.
 Her major teachers include Paul Kantor, Kenneth Goldsmith and Paul Makara.
 She has also performed and studied at the Mozarteum Sommerakademie, the Banff Centre for the Arts, the Musicorda Festival, the Carnegie Hall Professional Training Workshop, and as a fellow at both the Aspen and Tanglewood Music Festivals.